 On days where I cannot be bothered with so many steps, I use the Some By Mi AHA, BHA, PHA 30 Days Miracle Cream.
 It contains AHA, BHA and PHA for exfoliation, and Centella Asiatica Extracts and Tea Tree Leaf Water for soothing effects.

-This nugget of ‘wisdom’ is from one of the many estheticians I went to.
+This nugget of 'wisdom' is from one of the many aestheticians I went to.

-When my acne did not get better after using his prescribed topical acne treatments and two round of crazily invasive Agnes acne treatment, I casually asked whether sunscreen could be a cause of my recurring acne.
+When my acne did not get better after using his prescribed topical acne treatments and two round of crazily invasive Agnes acne treatment (I do not recommend this), I casually asked whether sunscreen could be a cause of my recurring acne.

-So I continued using the topical acne treatments, full on everyday with no sunscreen, as advised by my doctor.
+So I continued using the topical acne treatments, full on everyday with no sunscreen, as advised by my aesthetician.
 Sunlight may stump the inflammation, but the collateral damage can be high and permanent.
+If your skin is breaking out badly, strip back your skincare routine to the basics and stop using sunscreen temporarily.
+Stay out of the sun as much as possible and use physical protection like umbrella and hats.

 My heart aches for my poor skin during the time I was with this aesthetician.
 My skin was in the worst state in years after seeing him, and it got worse every single time.
 Alarm bells started going off but I kept thinking that 'it needs to get worse before it gets better'.
 No, my skin never got better with him.
 It got better after I stopped going to him.